Barrack Field: History

+The list is by no means exhaustive as ongoing research may find references to other matches at the ground.

 Cricket venue

-At least 800 matches took place on the ground, mostly services fixtures.

-It is possible that Woolwich Cricket Club was merged into the Royal Artillery Cricket Club (RACC) or alternatively that it disbanded after the RACC took full possession of Barrack Field.
-According to its own website, RACC first played cricket in 1765, having been started as a private club by Royal Artillery officers.
+It is possible that Woolwich Cricket Club was eventually merged into the Royal Artillery Cricket Club (RACC), or alternatively that it disbanded after the RACC took full possession of Barrack Field.
+According to its own website, RACC first took part in cricket matches in 1765, having been started as a private club by Royal Artillery officers.
 It was formally constituted as a regimental club as late as 1906.
-The Royal Artillery Cricket Club, now plays at the Sharp Cricket Ground in Larkhill Garrison.
+The RACC team now plays at the Sharp Cricket Ground in Larkhill Garrison.